MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 ## Troubleshooting

-Credentials raise exceptions either when they fail to authenticate or cannot execute authentication.
+Credentials raise exceptions either when they fail to authenticate or can't execute authentication.
 When credentials fail to authenticate, the `ClientAuthenticationException` is raised and it has a `message` attribute that describes why authentication failed.
 When `ChainedTokenCredential` raises this exception, the chained execution of underlying list of credentials is stopped.

-When credentials cannot execute authentication because one of the underlying resources required by the credential is unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute that describes why the credential is unavailable for authentication execution.
+When credentials can't execute authentication because one of the underlying resources required by the credential is unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute that describes why the credential is unavailable for authentication execution.
 When `ChainedTokenCredential` raises this exception, the message collects error messages from each credential in the chain.

 ## Next Steps